npeval

 The basic requirement for making an event location and a magnitude estimation is the detection of seismic phases.
 In a pipeline system, several instances of a picker, e.g., scautopick [8] can be applied to different sets of stations.
 In order to make npeval specific to a particular pipeline, the involved picker instance must be specified by the parameter setupName. npeval will only consider stations which have bindings for this module and for which the data quality control (QC) parameters are within the ranges defined by the qc.parameters.
 Therefore npeval can be configured for separate pipelines involving different instances of scautopick.

 The station layout is typically read from the SeisComP database.
-Then, only stations matching setupName, that is they have the configured bindings, are considered internally for further computations.
-However, the layout can be overridden by input from a station file.
+Then, only stations matching setupName, i.e., they have the configured bindings, are considered internally for further computations.
+However, the layout can be overridden by input from a station file (see section Getting Started).

 The minimum number of stations configured by stations.stationCount providing potential arrivals to event location must be met for computing any of the configured values.
 Additionally, networks and stations to be considered or to be excluded can be defined in separate files defined by the parameters stations.file and stations.exclude-file, respectively.